martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 ![alt text](Results/MLP_21ft_3l_larger_loss.png)
 *Validation loos per epoch for `MLP_21ft_3l_larger`*

+Furthermore since the plateau was not reached in the previous trial, we increased the learning speed from 0.001 to 0.003.
 We observe that the metrics are remarkably worst than both those of `MPL_21ft_3l` and `MLP_21ft_4l`, triggering the early stop at epoch 50.
 This result, in combination with the previous finding, suggests that network performance does not increase linearly with depth or the number of neurons.
-Therefore, for further improving should focus on fine-tuning the activation functions and layer dimensions, as well as increasing the number of training epochs to achieve the best possible loss and accuracy.
+Therefore, for further improving we should focus on fine-tuning the activation functions and layer dimensions, as well as increasing the number of training epochs to achieve the best possible loss and accuracy.
 Unfortunately, we were limited by the available hardware and could not extend the number of epochs, which would have been necessary for this final step.